 Type declaration

 signal is the send side of the coordination pair.
-The receive side is waitFor().
+The receive side is condition().
 A signal can be sent from:

 • Another workflow function